iExecBlockchainComputing/iexec-doc/teexecution.rst

     ✔ data decrypted in folder /home/eric/pm/test/tee/outputs

 That’s it!
-Your completed and secure result is now available and can be found in the ./tee/outputs folder.
+Your completed and secure result is now available in the *./tee/outputs* folder.

-Please note that only the corresponding user owns the key to decrypt the application output result.
+Please note that only the corresponding user owns the key to decrypt the application's output result.

+.. include:: contactus.rst